tmey2016/rsi/README.md

 ## Software Suggestions
 1. Microsoft Edge is the only browser to support swiping and word suggestions on the touch keyboard (as of April 2019).
 Use Edge for any website that involves typing words.
 1. Use an advanced IDE such as Jetbrains.
-This will provide great auto-completion of variable and function names.
+This will provide great auto-completion of variables, function names, parentheses and braces.

 ## Other Suggestions

 1. Consult medical professionals.
 Each situation is different.
 1. If typing is causing you pain, stop typing as soon as possible.
 Do not cause further damage.
 1. Hide your physical keyboard: unplug in or throw a towel over it.
-Otherwise you will be easily tempted to use it is
+Otherwise you will be easily tempted to use it.
 1. Grip the pen loosely using fingers that bother you least.